Not Currently Enrolling

-Christians, Jews, Muslims – all members of faiths that claim descent from Abraham, Sarah and Hagar, in whose family God promised “all the families of the earth will be blessed.”
-Five thousand years later their spiritual descendents are often trapped in mutual suspicion, misunderstanding and conflict.
-What can we do, as followers of Jesus, the Prince of Peace, to encourage safety and peace in our own locations?
+Christians, Jews, Muslims – all members of faiths that claim descent from Abraham, Sarah, and Hagar, in whose family God promised “all the families of the earth will be blessed.”
+Five thousand years later their spiritual descendants are often trapped in mutual suspicion, misunderstanding, and conflict.

-This class is a beginning, an opportunity to explore the mutual roots in story of the three “Abrahamic religions.”
-It will focus on what we have in common, how each faith’s wisdom can enrich our own, and how to begin having interfaith conversations.
-This 5-week pre-Advent spiritual journey into friendship finishes before Thanksgiving (instead of taking up Advent time).
-And is very relevant to today’s world.
+This pre- and early-Advent spiritual journey is an opportunity to explore the mutual roots in story of the three “Abrahamic religions.”
+It will focus on what we have in common, how each faith’s wisdom can enrich our own, and how to begin having interfaith conversations, a spiritual journey relevant to today’s world.

 Learners must obtain the book “The Faith Club” by Ranya Idilby, Suzanne Oliver, and Priscilla Warner, which is not included in the course fee.
 This is the story of the three New Yorkers’ interfaith journey after 9/11.

 Since this session is during November and December, there will be readings and opportunity for discussion each Monday-Friday except for Thanksgiving weekend.
 It ends the second week of Advent.
 There is no set time to be online.

 This course has been approved by Discipleship Ministries as an advanced course in Lay Servant Ministries.
 It provides the required 10 contact hours.

 About the Instructor

 Rev. Beth Galbreath is a United Methodist deacon who has traveled through Israel/Palestine, Jordan, and Turkey on in-depth study trips.
 She has also studied and taught the United Methodist Women’s course on Israel/Palestine and Middle East issues.